 How about a very obvious centerpiece?

 To be honest, everything on this tablescape screams for attention: the layered plate setting, the ribbon-covered gourd, and the cute cardholder.
-But the turkey centerpiece is what would capture and hold everyone’s gaze.
+But the Thanksgiving Day turkey is the star of the day.
+And making it your centerpiece is what would capture and hold everyone’s gaze.
 Your guests would definitely ooh and aah over this decor piece.

 Nothing wrong with simplicity